section-engineering-education/engineering-education/content/articles/create-screen-recorder-in-javascript/index.md

 - We create an HTML file with 2 buttons for start and stop recording
 - We recorded the screen using  `navigator.mediaDevices.getDisplayMedia` this will return the screen as a stream
 - From the stream, we created a MediaRecorder to record the stream
-- Created a method to save the recorded data
+- Created save method to save the recorded data
 - Added listener to the buttons
 - On pressing the start button we  will
   - Start recording Screen